 Class preparation, study skills, organizational skills, test taking skills and life skills are one of my areas of tutoring expertise, in addition to specific subjects.
 Please inquire to "Skills for Life by Michael" in Scottsdale, AZ

 Getting back into the habit of doing schoolwork, studying, and preparing for classes is difficult to do after a long summer of fun.
 It's easy to put off preparing for school when school isn't in session.
 A good practice is to set aside at least 30 minutes a day to read.
 Try not to just read for pleasure.
 Find some topics that interest you and look up scholarly articles on the subject.
 Doing this will help you get back in the habit of thinking critically and engaging with higher-level subject matter.
 Additionally, try and do a little bit of writing everyday.
 It doesn't have to be essay length (or quality, for that matter), but try and at least write down some notes from your readings, writing a summary of what you read that day, or even doing a little creative writing.
 A good habit to begin during the summer is to make a calendar.
 If you know you have a future obligation, write it down.
-This will keep you organized and will ensure that you won't... read more
+This will keep you organized and will... read more

 Got this topic from WyzAnt this morning: How should students prepare to go back to school if they only have a few minutes to spare each day?
 Good question.
 I think it's important to spend some time thinking about the big picture of the coming year and getting organized, so that you start out on the right foot.
 I believe it's a very personal question, since as a student you have to decide what you want to get out of the coming school year as opposed to the previous one.
 What areas did you feel you were lacking?
 What are you most excited about?
 What are you least excited about or most dreading?
 And why?
 Here's something that doesn't occur to a lot of people: what format are you learning in?
 I'm talking about two distinct things here – your supplies and setup, and the way you approach classes.
 Let's look at supplies and setup first.
-Think about your usual note-taking setup - is there anything you'd like to change?... read more
+Think about your usual note-taking setup... read more

 The key to avoid falling behind in school is good planning.
 Figure out which subjects are most challenging and plan to spend more time studying those subjects.
 Though it can be challenging, do your homework right after school while the material from that day is still fresh in your mind.
 Good luck to all students returning to school!

 In response to Wyzant's question, "How should students prepare to go back to school if they only have a few minutes to spare each day," I say focus on time management.
 How are you going to keep track of assignments?
 How are you going to remember your homework?
 When are you going to study for tests?
 How are you going to keep on top of long term projects without procrastinating?
 If you don't have a calendar or daily planner, get one.
 You need to put all your assignments for all your classes in one place.
 Not needing to look in six different places to find out what you need to do for homework each night will save you a great deal of time.
 All homework assignments should be in the same place.
 The same is true for homework sheets and papers; they should be in the same place.
 You should have a folder or a front pocket of a 3-ring binder that is dedicated only to homework papers.
-If you use a folder, you can use one side for worksheets still to be done and the... read more
+If you use a folder, you can use one side for worksheets still... read more